skip to main content

 Q: Will my work permit be valid if I quit or leave my job?

 A: A work permit is no longer valid when a minor quits or leaves a job.
 A new work permit application must be filled out for each new job.
-In addition, all work permits in the state of California expire five days after the opening of school in the fall.
+In addition, all work permits in California expire five days after the opening of school.

 For further information about California's Child Labor Laws click on this link https://www.dir.ca.gov/DLSE/ChildLaborLawPamphlet.pdf